sravan510/EC2-instance-using-CloudFormation-Templeate/README.md

-Topic : Create a cloudfromation template that builds an entire VPC, including subnets, internet gateway and routing tables .
+Topic : Create a cloudfromation template that builds an entire VPC, including subnets, internet gateway and routing tables.
 After buliding VPC the template should launch EC2 instance into the public VPC.

 Steps Followed: